 - The specific and immediate impacts the emergency may be having on the student’s well-being and academic progress

 - The nature and urgency of the emergency and the totality of the student’s hardships

 - Other resources or support that the student may have available to them

 - Other information provided by third parties at the student’s request, such as advocates or advisors, that may help to illuminate and clarify the student’s situation

 Every effort will be made to process these requests in a timely manner.
 Not every request will be met with financial support.
 Applicants may be asked to provide feedback on the impact of the fund.
-Please note that awards through this fund may be considered income and subject to federal tax regulations.

 In accordance with Harvard University policy, the Harvard T.H.
 Chan School of Public Health does not discriminate against any person on the basis of race, color, sex, sexual orientation, gender identity, religion, age, national or ethnic origin, political beliefs, veteran status, or disability in admission to, access to, treatment in, or employment in its programs and activities.